Sonic Boom: Shattered Crystal

-Sonic Boom: Shattered Crystal is an action-adventure video game developed by Sanzaru Games and published by Sega for the Nintendo 3DS.
+Sonic Boom: Shattered Crystal is a 2014 platform game developed by Sanzaru Games and published by Sega for the Nintendo 3DS.
 Along with its Wii U sibling Sonic Boom: Rise of Lyric, Shattered Crystal is a spin-off of Sega's Sonic the Hedgehog franchise and is a part of the Sonic Boom sub-franchise, which consists also of an animated television series, whose games serve as its prequels.
 The two games together formed the third and final part in Sega's exclusivity agreement with Nintendo, following Sonic Lost World and Mario & Sonic at the Sochi 2014 Olympic Winter Games in 2013.
-Both games were released in North America, Europe, and Australia in November 2014, followed by Japan a month later.
-A sequel, Fire & Ice, was released for the 3DS on September 27, 2016.

 Gameplay

 Shattered Crystal is largely a side-scrolling platform game, which features a stronger emphasis on exploration compared to previous Sonic titles.
 Through the course of the game, players gain access to four playable characters—Sonic, Tails, Knuckles, and Sticks—and can instantly switch between them during gameplay.
 Each character is able to use a homing attack to home in on enemies and an Enerbeam which lets them swing across gaps and remove enemy shields.
 Each character also has unique skills required to access certain parts of each stage.
 Sonic is able to perform a mid-air dash which can break blue barriers, Tails can fly up air currents and use various gadgets such as submarines, Knuckles can climb on walls and burrow underground, and Sticks can throw a boomerang that can be controlled mid-flight.
 Throughout each stage, players can locate crystal shards, required to progress through the game, as well as parts that can be used to buy upgrades.